 It may not be the most important deciding factor anymore, but better pay is certainly still a huge reason many leave their jobs and find another.
 Experts from ADP agree that you make more money negotiating your salary with a new job than you do by staying and waiting for a raise at your current one.

-During a job interview, you can expect the interviewer to ask you why you’re leaving your current job.
+During interview questions for a new position, you can expect the hiring manager to ask, “What were the reasons you left your last job?” or “Why are you leaving your current job?”
 It may seem nosy, but they’re asking to understand the circumstances of your departure better and also determine if there’s anything that raises concern.
-The key here is to answer the question professionally and in an authentic way that makes them feel good about you, your reasons, and your goals.
+The key here is to answer the interview questions professionally and in an authentic way that makes them feel good about you, your reasons, and your goals.

 - Be clear about your reasons: Transparency and authenticity go a long way.
-If you’re leaving because you want a leadership position with greater reward and less oversight, say that.
-Be clear about your reasons for leaving and how you think the new employer better aligns with your goals.
+If you’re leaving because you want a leadership position with greater reward and less oversight, say that in your cover letters or save it for the interview.
+Regardless, be clear about your reasons for leaving and how you think the new employer better aligns with your goals.

-- Don’t over-explain: Be authentic and detailed, but be careful not to over-explain.
-Let your employer know your reasons and why you see the new job as a better fit, and leave it at that.
+- Don’t overexplain: Be authentic and detailed, but be careful not to overexplain.
+Let the hiring manager know your reasons and why you see the new position as a good fit and leave it at that.
 You may loathe your current work culture and clash with your manager, but be careful not to vent or leak any hints of that in your response.

 - Keep it short: Just like on a first date, your date doesn’t want to hear all about your ex.
 Be clear and to the point, and try to keep your response to around a minute or less.

-- Maintain a positive tone: Remain light and positive throughout your entire response.
-The goal in a job interview is to make a great impression and allow your skills and professionalism to shine through.
+- Maintain a positive tone: Remain light and positive throughout your entire response to hiring managers.
+The goal of a job interview is to make a great impression and allow your skills and professionalism to shine through.

 - Consider interpretations: What we say is often different from what others hear.
 Keep in mind the different ways your interviewer could interpret your response.
 You don’t want to say anything in a way that leads them to have negative suspicions about you or your work ethic.